Updated March 15th 2019.

 May 31st 2019

 Certification status and roadmap is kept up-to-date on nordicsemi.com/9160cert

 We had a few things to fix in the silicon, and not all changes have made it into sampled material yet.
 This does affect active current consumption for example.
-Please check out the nRF9160 SiP errata for more detail. nRF9160 SiPs where the issues have been fixed will be available before production.
+Please check out the nRF9160 SiP errata for more detail. nRF9160 SiPs where the issues have started shipping.